What are Supplemental Procedures?

 After your procedure, you may experience some discomfort and pain as the numbness fades away.
 This pain can be managed with over-the-counter medications and cold compresses.
 However, if medications like these present a health risk for you, Dr. Stockdale will discuss alternative pain management options.

 How long after a bone augmentation procedure can I get my dental implants?

-We’ll never rush a procedure that puts your health at undue risk — it’s always preferable to place an implant that will bond safely and securely to last you for many years to come.
+We’ll never rush a procedure that puts your health at risk — it’s always preferable to place an implant that will bond safely and securely to last you for many years to come.
 Dr. Stockdale will let you know how long you can expect to wait for your graft to heal and strengthen your jawbone.

 Are sinus lifts and bone grafting procedures safe?

-The procedures we use to augment bone density of your jaw are very safe.
-Modern technology has made the risk of infection or a rejected graft extremely rare.
+The procedures we use to augment the bone density of your jaw are very safe.
+Modern technology has made the risk of infection or rejected graft extremely rare.
 Infrequently, the body may dissolve a bone graft faster than your existing bone can meld with it, in which case a second grafting procedure may be necessary.

 The vast majority of bone grafts and sinus lifts are completed without issue and achieve the desired results for the patient.
 Since your safety is always our top priority, we’ll take every precaution during your bone augmentation treatment and discuss any concerns you might have before the procedure.

 Many insurance providers will cover a portion of your supplemental procedures.
 However, we recommend contacting your insurance provider to understand your coverage plan and get the most of your benefits.
 We also offer flexible financing options so you can get the care you need.